apache/couchdb-documentation/src/config/replicator.rst

     .. config:option:: connection_timeout

         HTTP connection timeout per replication.
+        This is divided by three (3) when the replicator makes changes feed requests.
         Even for very fast/reliable networks it might need to be increased if a remote database is too busy::